 - Add Date/Time variables to the context.
 They will store the start and end days of the period the task will be displayed in the calender.

-- Add a script on the process diagram to calculate the values of these variables.
+- Add a script on the process diagram before the Approval activity to calculate the values of these variables.

 - On the Schedule in Calendar tab, select the variables in the Start date and End date fields.